IZAWZ/IZAWZ/README.md

 - 👋 Hi, I’m @IZAWZ (isaiah hawkins)
-- 👀 I’m interested in computer science and all things coding.
+- 👀 I’m interested in Computer Science and all things coding.
-- 🌱 I’m currently learning C++ as a freshamn at prairie view university
+- 🌱 I’m currently learning C++ as a freshamn at Prairie View University
-- 💞️ I’m looking to collaborate on various project to help me build relationships and valuable experice
+- 💞️ I’m looking to collaborate on various projects to help me build relationships and valuable experience
 - 📫 How to reach me -zzay7162@gmail.com ( work phone- 281-258-5401)

 <!---